emmanuelt/course-dbt_emmanuel/dbt-greenery/README_Week3.md

 ```

 ### (3) Add a post hook to your project to apply grants to the role “reporting”.
 Create reporting role first by running "CREATE ROLE reporting" in your database instance.
-I added the following code in the dbt_project.yml, after having received some help from Jake because I was facing issues on my runs dur to my "multiple schemas" setup (main schema in my profile.yml and sub-schemas in my Marts and Staging folders).
+I added the following code in the dbt_project.yml, after having received some help from Jake because I was facing issues on my runs due to my "multiple schemas" setup (main schema in my profile.yml and sub-schemas in my Marts and Staging folders).\
-I did not apply a post-hook but a on-run-end.
+I did not apply a post-hook but an on-run-end.
 ```yml
 on-run-end:
   - "{% for schema in schemas %}grant usage on schema {{ schema }} to group reporting;{% endfor %}"